sahilpopli/Resources_for_better_web_designing/README.md

 It contains Web links for
-        Learning HTML5
+        Learning HTML5,
-        Learning CSS3
+        Learning CSS3,
-        Code Gerators HTML5 & CSS3
+        Code Gerators HTML5 & CSS3,
-        Shorthand For HTML5 & CSS3
+        Shorthand For HTML5 & CSS3,
-        Learning ABC of Responsive Web Design
+        Learning ABC of Responsive Web Design,
-        Resources for Responsive Design
+        Resources for Responsive Design,
-        Famous Frameworks To use in Your Projects
+        Famous Frameworks To use in Your Projects, Some Javascript Stuff,
-        Some Javascript Stuff
-        Wireframing
+        Wireframing,
-        Which Sites to Follow
+        Which Sites to Follow,
         Online editors  and
-        LOTS MORE
+        LOTS MORE.